 The amounts of veterinary antimicrobial agents sold are linked to the animal demographics in each country.
 In order to normalise the sales data for the animal population that can be subjected to treatment with antimicrobial agents, a population correction unit (PCU) is used in the ESVAC as a proxy for the size of the animal population.
 The way the PCU is calculated can be seen in Appendix 2 of the first ESVAC report.

-The Agency has held meetings on monitoring sales of veterinary antimicrobial agents in Europe, bringing together representatives of Member States and other stakeholders:
+The Agency holds meetings on monitoring the consumption of veterinary antimicrobial agents in Europe, bringing together representatives of Member States and other stakeholders:

 - ESVAC stakeholders meeting (05/02/2014)

 - Report from the Workshop on collection of data on antimicrobial agents by species and on unit(s) of measurement (13-14/10/2011)

 - Meeting with stakeholders on monitoring sales of veterinary antimicrobial agents in Europe (28/09/2010)